smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 # Transport Progamming Guide

 Hello, this guide will explain how transports work in SDL Core.
 We will highlight the responsibilities of each interface as well as look at some examples of transports already implemented in SDL Core.
-First let's take a look at Figure 1, a diagram showing the structure of the main Transport components and then we will work our way down the diagram describing each component.
+First let's take a look at Figure 1, a diagram showing the structure of the main transport components and then we will work our way down the diagram describing each component.

 |||
-Figure 1
+Figure 1: Transport Overview
 ![TAStructure](./assets/tastructure.png)
 |||

 ## Transport Manager

 The Transport Manager is responsible for the sending and receiving of data, as well as the connecting and disconnecting of devices.
 These responsibilities are abstracted away by Transport Adapters.
 A Transport Manager can contain any number of Transport Adapters, each of which is responsible for handling communication via one type of transport, such as TCP or Bluetooth.
 The Transport Manager also contains data necessary to handle its responsibilities, such as a mapping of each device to the Transport Adapter it uses to communicate.
-Other components within Core are also able to register a Transport Manager Listener with the Transport Manager, which will receive events from the Transport Manager.
-The default Transport Manager follows the singleton pattern, but this is not necessary if you would like to use a custom Transport Manager.
+Other components within Core are also able to register a Transport Manager Listener with the manager, which will receive events from the Transport Manager.
+The default Transport Manager follows the singleton pattern, but this is not necessary if you would like to use a custom solution.

 #### Transport Manager Structure

-Figure 2 represents the structure of the Transport Manager

 |||
-Figure 2
+Figure 2: Transport Manager UML Diagram
 ![TM](./assets/tm.png)
 |||

 ## Transport Adapter

-Each Transport Adapter is responsible for one specific type of transporting data, such as TCP or Bluetooth.
-The Transport Adapter will contain the code to connect and disconnet devices, as well as transmit data.
-Many of the existing Transport Adapters also implement workers where relevant, such as a Device Scanner, a Client Connection Listener, or a Server Connection Factory.
-Currently, Transport Adapters are registered with the Transport Manager within `TransportManagerDefault::Init()` method, you can add code here to also include your custom Transport Adapter.
-The two main functions that will need to be implemented in a Transport Adapter are Store() and Restore() which are used to save and resume the state of the Adapter.
+Each Transport Adapter is responsible for one specific type of transmitting data, such as TCP or Bluetooth.
+The Transport Adapter will contain the code to connect and disconnet devices, as well as transfer data.
+Many of the existing Transport Adapters also implement workers such as a Device Scanner, a Client Connection Listener, or a Server Connection Factory.
+Currently, Transport Adapters are registered with the Transport Manager within the `TransportManagerDefault::Init()` method; you can add code here to include your custom Transport Adapter.
+Depending on your implementation, most of the funtionality of the Transport Adapter will likely live in the workers.
+Two big functions that will for sure need to be implemented in a Transport Adapter are Store() and Restore() which are used to save and resume the state of the Adapter.
 In the case of the TCP Transport Adapter, the Store() function will save a list of devices' names and addresses, along with the applications each device was running and their corresponding port number.
 When resuming, Restore() will reconnect to the devices saved in the last state and resumes communication with the the applications on each device.
 Similar to Transport Managers, other components in Core are able to register a Transport Adapter Listener with a Transport Adapter to later receive events from the Adapter such as `OnDeviceAdded`.

 ```
 // tcp_transport_adapter.cc